"Event Planner" means a Member who requests to book an Engagement via the Site.

 If an Act has been asked and agrees to perform for longer than the time originally agreed (e.g. extend a 45-minute performance to 60 minutes), a satisfactory additional surcharge should be agreed between both parties.
 The extra payment agreed should be paid to the Act on the day of the Engagement.
 However, the Act is under no obligation to extend their performance should they not wish to do so.

 If material details of any confirmed booking are altered (e.g. date, location or timings of the Engagement), the Act will not be obliged to perform at the Engagement and you (as Event Planner) will remain liable to pay the Fee.
-The original booking will be considered cancelled in such cases.
+The original booking will be deemed cancelled by the Event Planner in such cases and the deposit or Fee paid by the Event Planner will not be refunded.

 If a booking needs to be cancelled, the Event Planner must immediately inform FixTheMusic by emailing firstname.lastname@example.org.
 Informing an Act of a cancellation is not a valid form of cancellation by the Event Planner.
 All communication regarding cancellations must be directed through FixTheMusic.